-The standard bit rate to press vinyl is 24 bit/44.1KHz.
+The standard bit rate for vinyl audio masters is 24 bit/44.1KHz.
 The master should be fully edited and as you want it to sound, with all tracks in the correct order and with your desired gaps between each track.

 When pressing vinyl with hidden tracks or any unusual features this should be clearly communicated to us at the ordering stage.
 Provide the track number, name and time and details of your special requirements.
 Examples include long gaps between tracks, very quiet passages or deliberate use of electronic buzz, distortion etc.

 Once your vinyl record masters and order are received, we cut the audio to either lacquer or direct to copper plates (DMM) depending on various factors.
 Both lacquers and DMMs are created on a special lathe which looks like a large record player and works rather like a record player's phonograph pick-up in reverse, where the audio is converted to mechanical motion.
 The cutting stylus, mounted in the head, cuts a precise spiral groove across the plate spinning at an exact speed of 33 & 1/3 or 45rpm, and vibrates to transfer the recording.
 Once the cut has taken place, lacquers are processed, firstly to a negative using nickel and an electroplating process, then again to create a positive.
 These are then plated once more to form the stampers (negatives again), which are then used to press the final records.
 Coppers are processed directly to stampers.

 Yes TPs are supplied for you to check that the A and B sides are correct and the tracks are in the right order.
 It is too late to change levels and EQ at this stage.
 Breed Media are unable to further your order until you have approved your test pressings.